-Bullying

-- Repeated verbal, physical, social or psychological behaviour that is harmful and involves the misuse of power by an individual or group towards one or more persons. - Can involve humiliation, domination, intimidation, victimisation and all forms of harassment including that based on sex, race, disability, homosexuality or transgender. - Conflict or fights between equals and single incidents are not defined as bullying.
-Bullying behaviour is not: - children not getting along well - a situation of mutual conflict - single episodes of nastiness or random acts of aggression or intimidation.
+Definition Examples of action Harassment Any verbal, physical or sexual conduct (including gestures) which is uninvited, unwelcome or offensive to a person Harassment is usually directed at a person because of their gender, race, creed or abilities.
+It can be subtle or explicit.
+Subtle incidences of harassment Bullying Repeated verbal, physical, social or psychological behaviour that is harmful and involves the misuse of power by an individual or group towards one or more persons.
+Can involve humiliation, domination, intimidation, victimisation and all forms of harassment including that based or sex, race, disability, homosexuality or transgender. in sporting teams between neighbours in the workplace.
+Bullying behaviour can be: verbal eg name calling,